Percona-Lab/autotokubackup/README.md

-MySQL-AutoTokuBackup
+Percona-AutoTokuBackup
 ====================

-MySQL AutoTokuBackup commandline tool written in Python 3.
+Percona AutoTokuBackup commandline tool written in Python 3.
-You can use this script for automate usage of Percona TokuBackup.
+You can use this script to automate usage of Percona TokuBackup.